aicjofs/zclassic-swing-wallet-ui/README.md

 SOFTWARE.

 ### Known issues and limitations

-1. Encrypted wallets are not supported (yet)
+1. Limitation: Encrypted wallets are not supported (yet) in the GUI
+1. Issue: When sending cash from an address without spending its entire available balance, the remaining balance remains in the wallet.
+However the wallet total balance does not immediately reflect this and it **appears for a few minutes** **that the entire address balance has been sent/spent!** This behavior comes from the underlying ZCash implementation.
+1. Limitation: Transparent (T) addresses not created via the GUI are not shown in the list of "Own addresses"
-1. The wallet GUI keeps track of transparent (T) addresses created via the GUI in file `/home/user/.ZCashSwingWalletUI/CreatedTransparentAddresses.txt` If the wallet file (`wallet.dat`) is manually replaced then file `CreatedTransparentAddresses.txt` needs to be manually replaced too (or deleted)!
+1. Limitation: The wallet GUI keeps track of transparent (T) addresses created via the GUI in file `/home/user/.ZCashSwingWalletUI/CreatedTransparentAddresses.txt` If the wallet file (`wallet.dat`) is manually replaced then file `CreatedTransparentAddresses.txt` needs to be manually replaced too (or deleted)!
 This limitation will be removed in future versions!
-1. The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
+1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 This will be addressed when it becomes possible to do so via the ZCash command line tools (`zcash-cli`).
-1. The wallet GUI may appear to freeze for intervals of 0.5-1 second periodically (this will be fixed soon).
+1. Issue: The wallet GUI may appear to freeze for intervals of 0.5-2 second periodically (this will be fixed soon).